utsav-desai/CS772/assign1-palindrome/README.md

 ## How to Use this code

 There is palindrome.ipynb file which contains the whole implementation of Backpropagation as well as model training.
+There is a variable in the notebook named *biasing_factor* which is use to increase the number of samples of palindromes in the dataset by repeating them, there will be a total of 32 * *biasing_factor* palindromes in the dataset.
+For our training, we have used *biasing_factor* = 0.

 Just go through each shell in the notebook.
 K-fold cross validation is also implemented at the end of the notebook.

 ## How to run UI